Santes Creus: Cloister

-By request of King James II, the original cloister was largely demolished and replaced by a Gothic cloister designed by Reynard of Fonoll, whose work was continued by his disciple Guillem de Seguer.
-The style of tracery which fills the upper parts of each ogival opening in the cloister arcade varies from English Geometric to Catalan in design.
+By request of King James II, the original cloister was largely demolished and replaced by a Gothic cloister designed by the English mason Reynard of Fonoll, and continued by his disciple Guillem de Seguer.
+The style of tracery which fills the upper parts of each opening in the cloister arcade varies from English Decorated to Catalan in design.
+The south side is earlier than the west side, which dates from the 1330s.
+Some of the English-style reticulated tracery is almost identical to that in the church of Great Walsingham, Norfolk.
 The clustered columns have highly ornamented capitals with foliate, animal and human figures, as well as biblical scenes.
 Recesses in the walls house tombs of several Catalan noblemen, and show remains of paintings, one representing the Annunciation.

 The cloister can be accessed from the monastery's external square through the Porta de l'Assumpta or Porta Reial ("Royal Gate"), a Romanesque portal.